 - Check your money situation.
 Does your bank charge international fees?
-What’s their ATM fee situation?
+What is their ATM fee situation?
 When in doubt, bring cash.
 We love the Charles Schwab debit card that offers zero international fees and refunds all of your ATM fees.
 But our Chase Sapphire Preferred credit card is best for earning points.

 - Check your passport.
-Is it valid for at least another 6 months?
-If not you’ll likely be denied entry into another country (they want to make sure you’re going to leave).
+Is it valid for at least another six months?
+If not, you’ll likely be denied entry into another country (they want to make sure you’re going to leave).

 - Check your visa requirements.
 Some countries (like India, Brazil, and Iran) require a pre-arranged visa.
-If you don’t have it, your trip won’t be fun (because it will be nonexistent).
+If you don’t have it, your trip won’t be fun (because you won’t be allowed into the country).

 - Take a photo of your passport and email it to yourself.
 Just in case.

 - Do a little planning.
 You may be asked by the airline or TSA about where you’re staying and how long you’ll be in the country.
 It’s smart to have some sort of answers to give them.

 - But don’t plan everything down to the minute.
 If you get somewhere (i.e. a hotel room, a city, or even a country) and don’t love it, it’s nice to have the freedom to leave.

 - Make sure you have (or don’t need) proof of onward travel.
 If you’re headed to an island (like, say, New Zealand or the Bahamas), you must prove that you have a way to get off the island.
 Or the airline won’t let you check-in.

 - But what if I don’t know when I am leaving?
 Then buy a refundable return ticket a few hours before your flight and return it after you land and clear customs (but make sure you return it within the allotted time frame – usually 24 hours).

 Clothing, Accessories, and Toiletries